Originally, you could only get four partitions on a hard disk. Though this

 Because it has to interact with every file system type, the VFS has a set of functions that every file system implements.
 It has to know about all the normal operations that occur on a file such as opening, reading, closing, etc., as well as know about file system structures, such as inodes.

-If you want more details, there is a whole section on the VFS.
+If you want more details, there is a

 To address certain problems, the Second Extended File System (ext2fs) was developed.
 This is an enhanced version of the Extended File System (extfs).
 The ext2fs was designed to fix some problems in the extfs, as well as add some features.
 Linux supports a larger number of other filesystems, but as of this writing, the ext2fs seems to be the most common.
 In the following discussion we will be talking specifically about the ext2fs in order to explain how inodes work.
 Although the details are specific to the ext2fs, the concepts apply to many other filesystems.

-Note that these are pointers to the data and not the data itself.
-Each one of the 15 pointers to the data is a block address on the hard disk.
-For the following discussion, please refer to the figure below.
+data itself.
+Each one of the 15 pointers to the data is a block

 Figure – Inodes Pointing to Disk Blocks